-Voluspa Jarpa was born in 1971 in Rancagua, Chile, and she currently lives and works in Santiago, Chile.
+Voluspa Jarpa was born in 1971 in Rancagua, Chile

-Jarpa’s works are in important public and private collections including the MALBA, Buenos Aires, Argentina, LARA Foundation, Singapore, Singapore, Kadist Foundation, San Francisco, USA, Rabobank Collection, Eindhoven, The Netherlands, Museo de Artes Visuales, Santiago, Chile, Blanton Museum of Art, Austin, Texas, USA.
+Her works are part of important collections, including the MALBA, Buenos Aires; the Engel collection, Santiago de Chile; LARA Foundation, Singapore; Kadist Foundation, San Francisco / Paris; Rabobank collection, Eindhoven, Netherlands; Museo de Artes Visuales, Santiago de Chile; and Blanton Museum of Art, Austin, Texas.